jgoizueta/flt/README.txt

 would seem to be a better approximation to DecNum(1) than DecNum(10).next_minus.
 (Admittedly, such bad approximations should not be common.)

-== BinFloat Input/Output
+== BinNum Input/Output

-BinFloat can be defined with a decimal string literal and converted to one with to_s, as DecNum, but in this case these are inexact operations subject to some specific precision limits.
+BinNum can be defined with a decimal string literal and converted to one with to_s, as DecNum, but in this case these are inexact operations subject to some specific precision limits.

-On input, e.g. BinFloat('0.1'), the context precision is used to define the precision of the result, i.e. the produced number is rounded to the context precision, unlike DecNum.
+On input, e.g. BinNum('0.1'), the context precision is used to define the precision of the result, i.e. the produced number is rounded to the context precision, unlike DecNum.

 On output the number's precision (number_of_digits) is used, so that the output converts back to